VA Loans Guide

 VA Loan Entitlements

-VA loan entitlements are the amount of the mortgage that the VA guarantees.
-This helps reduce the down payment associated with the loan.
+VA loan entitlements are the amount of the mortgage that the department of Veterans Affairs guarantees.
+This helps reduce the down payment associated with the mortgage.
 There are two types of entitlements: basic entitlement and bonus entitlement.

 Since home prices often exceed this amount, there is a bonus entitlement.
-For this, the VA uses the conforming loan limit established by the Federal Housing Finance Agency (FHA) to set the bonus entitlement amount.
+For this, the government uses the conforming limits established by the Federal Housing Finance Agency (FHA) to set the bonus entitlement amount.

-Technically, there are no limits on the amount you can borrow — there are only limits on the amount that the VA will guarantee.
+Technically, there are no limits on the amount you can borrow — there are only limits on the amount that they will guarantee.

 The maximum amount that you can borrow without having to make a down payment is $484,350.